- About Archives

 You will be voting for:

-The new Chair of the MARS Section will be Jane Bartley, who was elected as the Vice Chair/Chair-Elect in 2025.
+The Chair position for the MARS Section for 2026-2027 is currently vacant.
 Tarienne Mitchell will continue to serve as the MARS Secretary for the 2026-2027 year.
-Jeffrey Kozak will be ending his term as Chair and Amy Mondt will be ending her term as Communications Liaison.
+Jeff Kozak will be ending his term as Chair and Amy Mondt will be ending her term as Communications Liaison.

-Ballots will be managed by SAA staff through the SAA election platform; keep an eye on your inbox for when the ballot opens!
+Ballots will be managed by SAA staff through the SAA election platform.
+Voting will take place June 1st- June 15th, so keep an eye on your inbox when the ballot opens!

 This year's candidate(s) are: